Learn Bern

 Infinite Loop

-Create an infinite loop with for true:
+Create an infinite loop with loop true:

-for true do
+loop true do

 "This runs forever!"